FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Firefox
 - [ ] Safari

-## What version of the game are you using?
-Look in the bottom left corner of the main menu. (ex: 0.2.7, 0.2.1, shit like that)
+## What version of the game are you using? and are you using a Pre-Release?
+Look in the bottom left corner of the main menu. (ex: 0.2.0 or 0.3.0, shit like that)

 ## Have you identified any steps to reproduce the bug?
 If so, please describe them below in as much detail as possible.
 Use images if possible.